hh-devops-2026/6-climate-ci/README.md

 ## Bonus Step: Publish Plot as GitHub Pages

 Automatically deploy the plot to GitHub Pages on push to main.

-Create a branch (e.g. gh-pages)

 Add a step to CI that:
-- Copies output/plot.png
+- Downloads artifact output/plot.png (you can use action `download-artifact`)
-- Commits it to gh-pages
-- Resources: peaceiris/actions-gh-pages
+- Publish plot (you can use peaceiris/actions-gh-pages action)

 ## About the exercise
 This exercise has been created by Juha Hinkula and is licensed under the Creative Commons BY-NC-SA license.